What is the issue?

 What evidence did we find?

 We searched for evidence on 6 July 2017 and identified a total of 13 trials that enrolled a total of 2556 women with a history of recurrent miscarriages.
-These trials found that giving progestogen medication to women with recurrent miscarriages early in their pregnancy may help lower the rates of miscarriage in that pregnancy from 26.3% to 19.4%.
+These trials found that giving progestogen medication to women with recurrent miscarriages early in their pregnancy may help lower the rates of miscarriage in that pregnancy from 27.5% to 20.1%.
 We believe that these findings are based on evidence of only moderate quality, so we cannot be certain about the results.
-We found that progestogen treatment may be most helpful for women who had had at least three miscarriages before they started the study.
-We did not find that giving the progestogen medication by mouth, as a shot (injection), or in the vagina was any better than any of the other ways.
+We did not find that giving the progestogen medication by mouth, as a shot (injection), or in the vagina, was any better than any of the other ways.
 We also found that the trials showed that giving progestogen to women with prior recurrent miscarriages made the chances of having a live baby in the current pregnancy slightly higher.
-While we found evidence that giving progestogens to women in these groups might lower the rate of having a baby too early or having a stillbirth, this evidence was not very strong and should be backed up with more studies.
-We did not find evidence of improvement in other outcomes such as newborn death, low birthweight, or newborn birth defects for women given progestogens.
+We are uncertain about the effect on the rate of preterm birth because the evidence is very low-quality.
+We did not find evidence of improvement in other outcomes such as newborn death, stillbirth, low birthweight, or newborn birth defects for women given progestogens.

 What does this mean?

-We found evidence from randomized controlled trials that giving progestogen medication can probably prevent miscarriage for women with recurrent previous miscarriages.
+We found evidence from randomized controlled trials that giving progestogen medication may prevent miscarriage for women with recurrent previous miscarriages.

-For women with unexplained recurrent miscarriages, supplementation with progestogen therapy probably reduces the rate of miscarriage in subsequent pregnancies.
+For women with unexplained recurrent miscarriages, supplementation with progestogen therapy may reduce the rate of miscarriage in subsequent pregnancies.

 Progesterone, a female sex hormone, is known to induce secretory changes in the lining of the uterus essential for successful implantation of a fertilized egg.
 It has been suggested that a causative factor in many cases of miscarriage may be inadequate secretion of progesterone.
 Therefore, clinicians use progestogens (drugs that interact with the progesterone receptors), beginning in the first trimester of pregnancy, in an attempt to prevent spontaneous miscarriage.
 This is an update of a review, last published in 2013.